The Banjo Event of The Year at Eagle Music ‘Banjo 11’ February 24th 2018

-Everyone is welcomed on stage to play ‘The Rakes of Mallow’
+Everyone is welcomed on stage to sing and play ‘The Wild Rover’ ‘G’, play ‘The Rakes of Mallow’

-(a little easy polka in the key of ‘G’, for everyone to play – from the film ‘The Quiet Man’.)
+a little easy polka in the key of ‘G’ – from the film ‘The Quiet Man’

 Afternoon Banjo Workshops:

-Angelina Carberry: Irish Tenor Banjo Workshop – Beginners / Improvers – (Workshop Ticket Only)
+Angelina Carberry: Irish Tenor Banjo Workshop Masterclass – Improvers /Advanced- (Workshop Ticket Only)

 A much sought after, highly respected and accomplished Irish tenor banjo teacher.
 Angelina Carberry continues a long tradition of handed-down Irish traditional music within the Carberry family which goes back generations in County Longford, Ireland.
 Angelina is without question one of the finest Irish tenor banjo players that has graced modern times.
 Angelina has amazing technique and playing skills, solid rhythm, beautiful interpretation of the tune and subtle placement of musical ornaments within the tunes that she plays …all these qualities make Angelina’s playing so very special, Steve Noon, Eagle Music.